Blosc/c-blosc2/README_SFRAME_FORMAT.rst

  Possible index                         New index chunk content:  [0, 1, 2, 3]           chunk content: [0, 1, 4, 2, 3]

-Note that neither the file names nor their contents change, so when accesing the 2nd chunk the `00000004.chunk` file will be read.
+Note that neither the file names nor their contents change, so when accessing the 2nd chunk the `00000004.chunk` file will be read.

 Reorder example